Penalties for a regular

 of the above factors involved.
 The specific punishment will depend on

 the offense itself.

-In general, punishments following accordingly:
+In general, punishments for aggravated DUI include:

-- at least 5 days in jail and a year-long license suspension for an accident
+- At least 5 days in jail and a year-long license suspension for an accident

 - Possible 48 hours in jail and possible child endangerment charges for having